Once chat in classic Hangouts is enabled and your users opt in, refer to the classic Hangouts Help Center for instructions to start chatting.

-You can tell that someone is available on classic Hangouts chat by the green dot on their profile picture.
+You can tell that someone is available on classic Hangouts by the green dot on their profile picture.
 These people will be notified about new messages immediately.
-You can also see when someone was last seen on Hangouts if they have the setting turned on.
+You can also see when someone was last seen on classic Hangouts if they have the setting turned on.
 It'll show the timestamp of when they were last seen, like "15m ago," or "yesterday."
 Learn more at the following links:

 Yes, you can add a custom status message that appears next to your name.
 Use it to let your co-workers know when you are available, or if you're busy or not in town.
 Learn more.

-Green presence indicators, like a circle next to a person’s profile picture in the Hangouts list or a green chat icon on mobile, mean that a person is signed in and available to chat.
+Green presence indicators, like a circle next to a person’s profile picture in the classic Hangouts list or a green chat icon on mobile, mean that a person is signed in and available to chat.
 If there isn’t a circle next to their profile picture or their chat icon is gray, the person might be idle, have muted their notifications, or not be available to chat.

 Users will receive a notification on all of their devices when an inbound message is received.
 They can continue the same conversation in Gmail, in Google+, on Android, on iOS, and through a Chrome extension for their desktop.